Fl4gu1z0wsky/CEH/README.md

 **DNSSEC** - Domain Name System Security Extension - When deployed, computers will be able to confirm if DNS responses are legitimate.
 It also has the ability to verify that a domain name does not exist at all, which can help prevent man-in-the-middle attacks.
 DNSSEC will verify the root domain or sometimes called “signing the root.”
 When an end-user attempts to access a site, a stub resolver on their computer requests the site's IP address from a recursive name server.
 After the server requests the record, it will also request the zones DNSEC key.
 The key will then be used to verify that the IP address record is the same as the authoritative server's record.
 Next, the recursive name server would verify that the address record came from the authoritative name server.
 It would then verify it has been modified and resolves the correct domain source.
 If there has been a modification to the source, then the recursive name server will not allow the connection to occur to the site.

+**HoneyPot** - It is a decoy system or servers deployed alongside production systems within the network.
+When deployed as enticing targets for attackers, honeypots can add security monitoring opportunities for blue teams and misdirect the adversary from their true target.

+    - Pure honeypots: The attacker's activities are monitored by using a bug tap installed on the honeypot's link to the network.
+No other software needs to be installed.
+    - Low-interaction Honeypots: It will only give an attacker minimal access to the operating system.
+‘Low interaction’ means precisely that the adversary will not be able to interact with your decoy system in any depth, as it is a much more static environment.
+    - High interaction honeypots: It emulates certain protocols or services.
+The attacker is provided with real systems to attack, making it far less likely they will guess they are being diverted or observed.
+As the systems are only present as a decoy, any traffic that is found is by its very existence malicious, making it easy to spot threats and track and trace an attacker's behavior.
+    - Research honeypots: They are run to gather information about the black hat community's motives and tactics targeting different networks.
+These honeypots do not add direct value to a specific organization; instead, they are used to research the threats that organizations face and to learn how to better protect against those threats.

 ### Security test

 **SAST** - Static application security testing - It is used to secure software by reviewing the source code of the software to identify sources of vulnerabilities.
 An SAST tool scans the source code of applications and its components to identify potential security vulnerabilities in their software and architecture.
 Static analysis tools can detect an estimated 50% of existing security vulnerabilities.